Today, you’ll learn why are day traders not millionaires.

 Only one percent of all day traders make money in the stock market.

-The stock market is designed to take money from the idiots.
+The stock market is a market designed to take money from the idiots.

 Most idiots are day traders because most day traders do not know what they are doing.